-Aurora Child Support
+Aurora Child Support Lawyer

 In any Colorado family law case with children, the issue of child support is highly likely to come up.
 This holds true for child custody cases, divorce cases with children, and cases filed solely for the purpose of obtaining support.
 The bottom line is that the financial needs of children are generally going to be important to both parents and one parent or the other may be entitled to child support under Colorado statute.
 Additionally, the prevailing consensus among family law courts and judges is that child support is mandatory, meaning it must be ordered if the Colorado child support guidelines indicate such.
-The family law attorneys at Plog & Stein have been successfully advocating for Aurora child support clients since 1999, in both divorce and custody proceedings.
+The family law attorneys at Plog & Stein, P.C. have been successfully advocating for Aurora child support clients since 1999, in both divorce and custody proceedings.
 With decades of combined legal experience, our attorneys understand what’s necessary to effectively argue your positions related to all aspects of child support litigation, including:

 - Establishing Child Support Orders